cvdabbeele/cloudOneOnAWS/howToDemo.md

 Ensure to have the following browser tabs opened and authenticated.

+- CloudOne Application Security
+- CloudOne Image Security
+- AWS Service CodePipeline / CodeCommit
 - Cloud9 shell
-- AWS Service CodePipeline.
-- CloudOne Application Security
 - MoneyX

 ## Demo Scenario

-Open the following browser tabs for your Cloud9 shell and the AWS Service CodePipeline.

 - Show the 3 AWS CodeCommit repositories
 - Show the AWS pipelines -> click on the failed c1appsecmoneyx pipeline and scroll all the way down.